AMLS-PRG/AtomML-Course/module-5/02-Training-machine-learning-potential-(MLP)/README.md

 ## Training data

-We have practiced how to prepare the training data, so now we will use the training data for silicon prepared on [hand-on session 3](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-1/3-preparing-training-data).
+We have practiced how to prepare the training data, so now we will use the training data for silicon prepared on module-5/01-Preparing-training-data/dataset.
 These data consist of:
 - Around 400 configurations of silicon in the cubic diamond crystal structure obtained using random displacements from equilibrium atomic positions.
 - Around 300 configurations of liquid silicon at 1700 K obtained in molecular dynamics simulations driven by the [Stillinger-Weber potential](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.31.5262).

 ## Training process

-An example input script for the training process is provided in ```scripts/input.json```.
+An example input script for the training process is provided in ```module-5/02-Training-machine-learning-potential-(MLP)/input.json```.
 Before executing it, let's analyze its contents.
 The first block is the model definition:
 ```json